Skip to Content

 A Male Revue: Images of the men from “Thunder From Down Under” at Excalibur assault or delight the eyes of visitors, depending on your perspective, on ads around Vegas beginning the moment you de-plane at the airport.

-A popular bachelorette party itinerary item, the Australian men of Thunder From Down Under have received rave reviews and 4.5/5 stars after 770+ TripAdvisor reviews.
+A popular bachelorette party itinerary item, the Australian men of Thunder From Down Under have been a staple of the Excalibur experience for some time.

 A group of performers on stage dressed like members of a swat team